HaelC/Hands-on_ML/Chapter 1/self-solution.md

 **10. What is out-of-core learning?**
 Online learning algorithms used to train systems on huge datasets that cannot fit in one machine's main memory, which loads part of the data, runs a training step on that data, and repeats the process until it has run on all of the data.

+**11. What type of learning algorithm relies on a similarity measure to make predictions?**
+Instance learning, which learns the examples by heart, then generalizes to new cases using a similarity measure.

+**12. What is the difference between a model parameter and a learning algorithm's hyperparameter?**
+A hyperparameter is not affected by the learning algorithm itself; it must be set prior to training and remains constant during training.
+While the parameter(s) will be updated to find the optimal during the training process.

+**13. What do model-based learning algorithms search for?
+What is the most common strategy they use to succeed?
+How do they make predictions?**
+Model-based learning algorithms build a model of the examples, then use that model to make predictions.

+**14. Can you name four of the main challenges in Machine Learning?**
+Quantity and quality of data, complexity of algorithms(resulting in overfitting or underfitting), feature engineering.

+**15. If your model performs great on the training data but generalizes poorly to new instances, what is happening?
+Can you name three possible solutions?**
+Overfitting.

+- To simplify the model by selecting one with fewer parameters
+- To gather more training data
+- To reduce the noise in the training data

+**16. What is a test set and why would you want to use it?**

+**17. What is the purpose of a validation set?**

+**18. What can go wrong if you tune hyperparameters using the test set?**

+**19. What is cross-validation and why would you prefer it to a validation set?**